 Credit card networks are the bridge between merchants — the shops that accept your credit card — and the banks that issue the credit cards themselves.

-Credit card networks also:
+Credit card networks are responsible for:

-Decide where credit cards can be accepted.
+- Deciding where credit cards can be accepted.

-Facilitate payments among cardholder, merchants and issuers.
+- Facilitating payments among cardholder, merchants and issuers.